ClemBotProject/ClemBot/ClemBot.Docs/docs/EmoteBoards.md

 ### Set Threshold

-Sets the number of valid reactions a message must receive in order for ClemBot to repost the message to an emote board.
+Set the number of valid reactions a message must receive in order for ClemBot to repost the message to an emote board.

 #### Aliases